Battle of Fort Stevens: Aftermath

 Early's force withdrew that evening, headed back into Montgomery County, Maryland, and crossed the Potomac River on July 13 at White's Ferry into Leesburg, Virginia.
 The Confederates successfully brought the supplies they seized during the previous weeks with them into Virginia.
 Early remarked to one of his officers after the battle, "Major, we didn't take Washington but we scared Abe Lincoln like hell."
 Wright organized a pursuit force and set out after them during the afternoon of the 13th.

 Battlefield and cemeteries

 Fort Stevens is now maintained by the National Park Service under the administration of the Civil War Defenses of Washington.
 The fort is located near 13th Street NW between Rittenhouse and Quackenbos Streets NW and is the only part of the battlefield currently preserved; the remainder was developed following 1925.
 The Battleground National Cemetery was established two weeks after the battle and is located nearby, at 6625 Georgia Avenue NW, containing the graves of 40 Union soldiers killed in the battle; 17 Confederate soldiers are buried on the grounds of Grace Episcopal Church, slightly north of current downtown Silver Spring, Maryland, at the intersection of Georgia Avenue and Grace Church Road.
+In 2020, the Grace Episcopal Church monument was damaged and later replaced by a smaller grave marker.

 The Rev. James B. Avirett, the pastor at Grace Church, was instrumental in interring the Confederate soldiers at Grace Episcopal Church.